wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-ptvs-bottle-table-storage.md

 [AZURE.INCLUDE [create-account-and-websites-note](../includes/create-account-and-websites-note.md)]

 <!-- deleted by customization
->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
 No credit cards required; no commitments.

 -->
 ## Create the Project